sysml/minicache/README.md

 Note: If Xen is not installed on your system yet, please install it as well.
 You might need to restart your computer.
+Note: For ARM builds you might need different Xen sources (e.g., https://github.com/talex5/xen.git) or you might have to use a different branch.

 After that, please ensure that you set the following environment variables set (I also recommend to add this to your shell profile):